josephquismorio/spotisampled/README.md

 Please enter playlist URL: https://open.spotify.com/playlist/playlist-name
 ```

-after this is completed, you should see a bunch of command lines that lay out all the tracks in your playlist.
+after this is completed, you should see a bunch of command lines that lay out all the tracks in your given playlist:
 ```
 Playlist given: